Overview of employment permits

 Most non-EEA nationals must have an employment permit to work in Ireland.
 The employment permits scheme is governed by the Employment Permits Acts 2003–2014.

 There are 9 types of employment permit under the Employment Permits (Amendment) Act 2014.
 They include a General Employment Permit and a Critical Skills Employment Permit, which have replaced the work permit and Green Card permit respectively.
-New types of employment permit include a Reactivation Employment Permit for those whose employment permit has expired in certain circumstances.
 The Act also provides that a non-EEA national without an employment permit, who took all reasonable steps to get one, may be allowed to take civil action against the employer to compensate them for work done or services rendered.

 The 4 main types of employment permit are as follows:

 General Employment Permits (formerly work permits) are available for occupations with an annual remuneration of €30,000 or more.
 They will only be considered in exceptional cases for jobs with a lower annual remuneration.
-Normally, a labour market needs test is required.
+Normally, a labour market needs test is needed.